mndrix/atom-emacs-core-keys/README.md

 ...
 I want a mark, a kill ring, `C-l` to recenter, incremental search, etc.

 Most of those features are mutually independent.
-They should be implemented as independent Atom packages so that users can pick and choose their favorites.
+They can be implemented as independent Atom packages so that users can pick and choose their favorites.